JosephYostos/Compliance-workshop/01-connect-cluster/assignment.md

 Once you activated your Calico Cloud account with your email, login to Calico Cloud using the same tab

-Install calico cloud
+Connecting your demo application with Calico Cloud
 ===============
 Click the "Managed Cluster" in your left side of browser, then click on "connect cluster"

 ![Image Description](../assets/connect-cluster.png)

-Enter your cluster name, choose kubeadm and click nextt
+Enter your cluster name, choose kubeadm and click next

 ![Image Description](../assets/choose-kubeadm.png)